WebDaD/verbshaker/README.md

 * ...

 ## List of Branches
+__Important__: Try to get all functionalities and options to the other branches!

 * [master](https://github.com/WebDaD/verbshaker) => node.js + Angular
 * mmm (tbd) => MagicMirror² Module
 * php (tbd) => Website based on php